Break-Fix vs. Managed Services: The Major Difference

 When we compare managed IT services vs break-fix, the analogies above present a stark contrast between the two.
 Like our home, the technology used in a business can become outdated, break down and require continuous maintenance to evolve based on the needs of the business.

 Technology runs most of today’s business operations.
 Most technical experience has been deprecated or superseded by new technology within a few years after it’s released.
 Many break-fix models have one individual to consult on repairs and improvements (as opposed to a team of experts).
-This can lead to missed opportunities, or just plain wrong recommendations.
+This can lead to incorrect recommendations and missed opportunities.

 For more information about how your business can reap the benefits of managed services, contact us today.